dhiller/containerdays.io-2022/README.md

 # containerdays.io 2022

+NOTE: this repo has been moved to https://github.com/dhiller/presentations/tree/master/2022-containerdays.io

 ## KubeVirt - Making running virtual machines in Kubernetes a mainstream activity

 This repository contains the accompanying material for [my talk at containerdays 2022](https://www.containerdays.io/agenda/conferenceday2/#kubevirt-making-running-virtual-machines-in-a-kubernetes-cluster-a-mainstream-activity)